refreshav/www/content/event/f5/imagination.md

 * AI investigations
 * Miscellaneous computer experiments

 f5://imagination serves as a platform for digital artistic experimentation.
-It promotes exploration into all forms of new media art, providing the public with an opportunity to experience your innovative work. f5://imagination is committed to making this extraordinary form, at the intersection of art and technology, available to everyone.
+It promotes exploration in all forms of new media art, providing the public with an opportunity to experience your innovative work. f5://imagination is committed to making this extraordinary form, at the intersection of art and technology, available to everyone.

-Submissions are being accepted till midnight December 13.
+Submissions are being accepted until midnight December 13.
 To submit, fill out the below form.

 <div style="margin:0px;padding:0px;overflow:hidden">
     <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSco_QD5Lo5vCD_FDwCZT5BlUX78t9QbdeSWv4h4QYIyQ_Sy1g/viewform?embedded=true" frameborder="0" style="overflow:hidden;height:100vh;width:100%; border: 1px solid hsla(0,0%,4%,.25)">Loading...</iframe>